afrazahmad-hub/Learning-Generative-AI/04_poetry_setup/readme.md

    poetry add [packege(s) name]
    poetry add fastapi _uvicorn[standard]_ poetry.lock file will also appear in folder
-4. Create a file to work, in subfolder, which is availe with same name of parent folder i.e. mian.py etc
+4. Create a file to work, in subfolder, which is available with same name of parent folder i.e. mian.py etc

 5. Run uvicorn server with following command